omarintern/macabre-film-platform/docs/prd.md

 * To provide a professional, streamlined, and discoverable platform for screenplay writers to showcase their work.
 * To create a centralized marketplace for producers and directors to find high-quality synopsis writers and commission custom scripts.
 * To become the premier destination for screenplay collaboration in the independent film community.
-* To enforce a discipline of concise, impactful storytelling through a 1000-character limit on short-form works.
+* To enforce a discipline of concise, impactful storytelling through a **2000-character limit** on short-form works.

 ### Background Context
 The film industry currently lacks a dedicated, streamlined platform for screenplay collaboration.
 Writers struggle to be discovered, while producers lack a centralized place to find talent.
 Existing platforms are often too generic or complex for the specific needs of film professionals.
 This project aims to solve this by creating a focused, minimalist platform that facilitates efficient and professional connections between creators and clients.